Skip to content

 Security Features

-You’ll hear stories about OpenVPN being a bit obsolete at this point and to an extent, that is indeed true.
 Its alternatives, WireGuard and NordLynx, are a bit better.
 You can guess which provider offers which protocols already – CyberGhost has WireGuard while NordVPN has NordLynx.
+It also offers NordWhisper, an in-house protocol for beating network filtering.

 Moving on, both providers have two very important security features.
 One is Private DNS.
 This means both providers use their private DNS servers to handle your DNS requests.
 These operate according to a no-log policy, so neither of the providers stores this bit of information.

 Another feature is RAM-only servers.
 We find this very beneficial for overall privacy and security.
-HDD servers are now a thing of the past and RAM servers are a perfect alternative.
+HDD servers are now a thing of the past, and RAM servers are a perfect alternative.
 They lose their data with each restart, ensuring no unwanted logging is going on in the background.

 What Are the Differences?

-Now that I mentioned it, let’s talk about their differences.
+Now that we mentioned it, let’s talk about their differences.
 NordVPN’s NordLynx implemented WireGuard but gave it a “supercharger” by upgrading its security and fixing the already-existing privacy issues of this protocol.
+It is among the safest and fastest protocols on the market.

-As such, it made among the safest and fastest protocols on the market.
 NordVPN includes obfuscated servers as well, and they’re made to bypass censorship in China.
 CyberGhost has NoSpy servers based in Romania and operated independently by CyberGhost for added privacy.
+NordVPN hits back with Double VPN servers, which double your encryption.

-Although, if you go for it, you’ll pay roughly the same monthly price as you’d pay for NordVPN – even a bit cheaper!
+Although if you go for it, you’ll pay roughly the same monthly price as you’d pay for NordVPN – even a bit cheaper!
 All in all, NordVPN offers a bit more features and specialty servers than CyberGhost, so if you’re looking for that, you know which one to choose.

 Is There a No-Logs Policy?